List of Marvel Comics characters: D: Carlton Drake

 Carlton Drake is a character appearing in Marvel Comics.
 The character, created by David Michelinie and Todd McFarlane, first appeared in The Amazing Spider-Man #298 (March 1988).
 He is the Life Foundation's leader who is constantly at odds with Spider-Man and Eddie Brock.

-Drake hires Chance to steal European armaments.
-His men transport Chance to his survivalist facility Sanctum Maximus, and demand the secrets of Chance's suit.
-Spider-Man arrives to rescue Chance and the two destroy the facility while Drake escapes via helicopter.
-Drake next teams up with the foreign assassin Chakane in a plot to use Protectors, enhanced and mindless mercenaries, for the assassination of Symkaria's king.
+Drake works with the foreign assassin Chakane in a plot to use Protectors, enhanced and mindless mercenaries, for the assassination of Symkaria's king.
 The Protectors are defeated by Spider-Man, Paladin and Silver Sable but Drake's resources prevent any prosecution.
 Afterwards, Drake used the Tri-Sentinel for his clientele's protection.
-While performing a "field test" against Spider-Man and Nova, the Tri-Sentinel is unresponsive to his controls and went on a rampage.
+While performing a "field test" against Spider-Man and Nova, the Tri-Sentinel is unresponsive to his controls and embarks on a rampage.
 With nothing else to lose, Drake has his men gather all the data and once again evade capture.
-Drake briefly teams up with Justin Hammer and Jonas Hale in an effort to steal superpowers for their own nefarious purposes, but are stopped by Spider-Man and the New Warriors.

 Drake uses the Venom symbiote to create five new symbiote "children" (Scream, Phage, Agony, Lasher, and Riot) which he bonds to his employees.
-However, his symbiote enforcers are defeated by Spider-Man and Brock, forcing Drake to once again flee while realizing that web-slinger is more troublesome than he believed.
-Drake next funds a project in an attempt to create a race of arachnids and cure his cancer with Roland Treece and Orwell Taylor as co-conspirators.
-Drake is eventually injected with a serum which transforms himself into the Man-Spider.
-He lays waste to the entire facility, killing many of his former employees.
-However, the combined efforts of Spider-Man, Venom and The Jury send him falling beneath the facility.
-Drake later wakes up as a noticeably younger-looking human, swearing revenge against the ones who defeated him.
+However, his symbiote enforcers are defeated by Spider-Man and Brock, forcing Drake to once again flee while realizing that Spider-Man is more troublesome than he believed.

-Years later, Drake is Arthur Krane's campaign manager to inform about the threats symbiotes cause.
-It is strongly implied that he wants to use his position in an effort to study symbiotes more.

-Drake later hired former Alchemax Guardsman Corwin Jones to steal the Symbiote samples of Phage, Riot, Scream, Agony, Lasher, and Toxin from Alchemax.
-When Corwin succeeded in it, Drake had Corwin merge with the Symbiote samples which led to the formation of the Madness Symbiote.

-Carlton Drake is an average man but has an above average knowledge of symbiotes.
-His Man-Spider form has superhuman physical abilities and acidic saliva.